AOSC-Archive/aosc-wiki/developers/aosc-os-package-styling-manual.md

 - When a package has a sole dependency on the GCC Runtime (`gcc-runtime`) or the GNU C Library (`glibc`), these dependencies should be included in `$PKGDEP`.

+## Build-time Dependencies

+Build-time dependencies should written in such a way that the package will compile, install, and package successfully in the BuildKit build environment.
+Given this, any packages included in the BuildKit environment will not need to be included in `$BUILDDEP`.
+For example...

+- CMake (`cmake`) is required for building `extra-devel/extra-cmake-modules`, however, `cmake` is an integral part of BuildKit.
+Therefore, packagers are not required to include `cmake` in `$BUILDDEP`.
+- Bazel (`bazel`) is required fo building `extra-scientific/tensorflow`.
+In this case, `bazel` must be included in `$BUILDDEP`, as `bazel` is not installed in BuildKit as standard.

 # Scripting

 # Package Structure